bxparks/rpn83p/docs/USER_GUIDE.md

 function `CANG` for "complex angle" to be more self-description and avoid any ambiguity.

-The `CANG` function is also one of only 2 functions whose return value is affected by the complex display mode (`RECT`, `PRAD`, `PDEG`).
+The `CANG` function is also one of only 2 functions (the other is the `2ND LINK`) whose functionality is affected by the complex display mode (`RECT`, `PRAD`, `PDEG`).
 When the display mode is `PRAD` or `PDEG`, the `CANG` function returns the angle using the same unit as the display mode.
 It was too confusing for the `CANG` function to return an angle value that was different than the angle shown on the display.
 When the display mode is `RECT`, the angle could be returned in either units, and an arbitrary chose was made to use radian units because it is often the natural unit for additional computation.

-**Example 3: CANG**

-Enter the number `1 i 1`:
 ```
+MODE > DOWN > PDEG
+ON/EXIT
+MATH > CPLX
-1 2ND i 1 ENTER
+1 2ND i 1 ENTER # not necessary, but added here for visual double-checking
-MATH > CPLX > DOWN > PRAD
-UP > CANG
+CANG
 ```

-The result is `XXX`, which is the same angle value shown in `PRAD` mode on the screen.
+The result is `45`, which is the same angle value shown in `PDEG` mode on the screen.

 #### Complex Computation Modes